jfcorugedo/voting-client/README.md

 # voting-client
 Demo project to play a bit with React and Redux.
 It's the UI application of an online voting system.
 Its server side part is in voting-server repository

-It's based on this fantastic [redux tutorial](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html) of [@teropa](https://twitter.com/teropa).
+It's based on this fantastic [redux tutorial](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html) of [@teropa](https://twitter.com/teropa), with some minor changes, like using enzyme instead of jsdom.

 It's a very simple application that allow users to vote and watch current results.